louisbl/cordova-plugin-locationservices/README.md

 ## PositionError

-The `PositionError` object is passed to the `geolocationError` callback function when an error occurs with navigator.geolocation.
+The `PositionError` object is passed to the `geolocationError` callback function when an error occurs with LocationServices.

 ### Properties